dsa21ewq/cs61a.org/README.md

  step3:
-       go for settings which in the right up corner
+       1.go for settings which in the right up corner

-       in the left find "pages"
+       2.in the left find "pages"

        choose jekyll or static html... or other workflow

-       the workflow helps build your website
+       3.the workflow helps build your website

        then you get your website in the same place(refresh it)